 Kids Boost Immunity works best on Chrome, Firefox and Safari browsers.
 Please do not use Internet Explorer.

-- If you wish, you can also look at how Kids Boost Immunity fits with your curriculum by clicking here.
+- If you wish, you can look at how Kids Boost Immunity fits with your curriculum by clicking here.

 - Click on "Lessons" on the top menu, choose your grade, and review the materials and decide on which topics you would like to teach.